hortonworks/cloudbreak/docs/index.md

 We provide you three different ways to start using Cloudbreak.
 The simplest and easiest solution is hosted by SequenceIQ, however we have two DIY _(do it yourself)_ options as well.

 ###Using Cloudbreak - hosted by SequenceIQ
-The easiest way to start your own Hadoop cluster in your favorite cloud provider is to use our hosted solution.
+The easiest way to start your own Hadoop cluster in your favourite cloud provider is to use our hosted solution.
 We host, maintain and support [Cloudbreak](https://cloudbreak.sequenceiq.com/) for you.

 Please note that Cloudbreak is launching Hadoop clusters on the user's behalf - on different cloud providers.
 We do not store your cloud provider account details (such as username, password, keys, private SSL certificates, etc), but work around the concept that Identity and Access Management is fully controlled by you - the end user.